 Feedback, Changes, Reiterations

 MIDAS Bazaar gives a platform to the budding entrepreneurs to present their business ideas in an exhibition format to their family and friends, a panel of chief guests and industry experts who evaluate the business ideas, complete with detailed plans, prototypes or sometimes the final product offering, giving students a real-time Go to Market strategy.
+This is one of the most unique platform the entrepreneur development program at MIDAS has to offer.

 A go-to-market strategy is a tactical action plan that outlines the steps necessary to succeed in a new market.
 At the end of the program, the students undergo intense discussions with their Coaches and Experts to design this plan.
 This gives a clear roadmap for their entrepreneurial journey after passing out of MIDAS.
 The Alumni office at MIDAS provides constant support to the students to set up mentoring or discussion sessions with the Coaches.